There are no open spots for this class, but we found something similar!

 I have enjoyed teaching a summer typing camp to kids and teaching typing/technology classes to students for roughly 11 years.

 *If students run out of time to create their mnemonic devices to remember the top row, they can create their own outside of class time. *Additionally, they can choose to play the practice game after class which will be supplied on the listing for Typing 102.

 Suggestions to have nearby during class for interaction: 3-5 pieces of paper with marker(s) (to write large letters) and/or a personal whiteboard and dry erase marker.

 30 minutes per week in class, and maybe some time outside of class.

 Keyboard Jump can be played as a guest.
 Previous game from Typing 101: Keyboard Ninja, on Typing.com, is a game students can use to specifically practice typing the home row keys after this course is completed.
 Disclaimer - There is a slicing/sword sound when the fruit pieces are eliminated but no visible object eliminating the fruit when the correct letter is typed.
 If they type the letter attached to the bomb, the game ends.
 The ice cube slows the game, and the cherry wins points for all items on the screen.
 This game can be played as a guest.

 Teacher B.S./M.Ed, Tutor, Author

 🇺🇸Lives in the United States

 Greetings!
 I’m Mrs. Faciana.
-You can also call me Mrs. Faci or Mrs. F. I will be leading a variety of sessions for children: typing, math, writing, beginner Hebrew, coding, and more!
-I have been in the classroom for 15 years, and I have been a...
+You can also call me Mrs. Faci or Mrs. F. I will be leading a variety of sessions for children: typing, math, writing, coding, and more!
+I was in the classroom for 15 years, and I have been a private tutor since...